-Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, today? - Financial Services - Australia
+Is AI a threat or opportunity for Australian Financial Services and Australian Credit Licensees, tod

 This table is not even nearly exhaustive, and depending on the interest it generates, we may release more guidance on how other activities are captured, for example, by AML/CTF obligations.

-Is the Australian Government legislation for, or regulating AI, specifically?
+Is the Australian Government legislating for, or regulating, AI specifically?

-Australia has been slow to get off the mark in regulating AI.
-The Department of Industry, Science and Resources released a discussion paper titled "Supporting responsible AI: discussion paper" with a closing date of 4 August 2023.
-We're not aware of any recommendations flowing from that specific consultation at the time of writing, but more consultations like this will come, as will regulation.
-This is clear from the Federal Government's $41.2 million commitment to support the responsible deployment of AI in the national economy in the 2023-24 Budget.9 ASIC has said that as part of its priorities for the supervision of market intermediaries in 2022-23, "We are undertaking a thematic review of artificial intelligence/machine learning (AI/ML) practices and associated risks and controls among market intermediaries and buy-side firms, including the implementation of AI/ML guidance issued by the International Organization of Securities Commissions (IOSCO)".10
+The Australian Federal Government's $41.2 million commitment to support the responsible deployment of AI in the national economy in the 2023-24 Budget indicates that they've turned their mind to this issue.13 14

+Similarly, ASIC has said that as part of its priorities for the supervision of market intermediaries in 2022-23, "We are undertaking a thematic review of artificial intelligence/machine learning (AI/ML) practices and associated risks and controls among market intermediaries and buy-side firms, including the implementation of AI/ML guidance issued by the International Organization of Securities Commissions (IOSCO)".15 In a recent address, ASIC chair Joe Longo reiterated ASIC's aims in the face of "rapidly and constantly evolving AI".
+They are:

 So, how do AFSLs and ACLs manage these regulatory risks?